cardy20/KODOLI/README.md

 **KODOLI** is a novel **KOrean Dataset for Offensive Language Identification**.

-_Warning: it contains some offensive expressions._
+_Warning: it contains highly offensive expressions._

 - KODOLI comprises more fine-grained offensiveness categories (i.e., not offensive, likely offensive, and offensive)
 - A likely offensive language refers to ``texts with implicit offensiveness or abusive language without offensive intentions``.
 - In addition, we propose **two auxiliary tasks to help identify offensive languages: abusive language detection and sentiment analysis**.
+  - You could utilize toxic detection through the auxiliary task.
+(Be careful the raw expressions)

 ## Download

 You can download benchmark **KODOLI** in this repository.
+Please, follow the data's license.

 ## Dataset Description